lujonathanh/BETS/BETS_tutorial.md

 4. The FDR-thresholded network is now available at `analysis/bootstrap-fdr-0.2-network.txt` and the bootstrap frequency threshold is available at `analysis/bootstrap-fdr-0.2-network-umbrella-results.csv`

-In this example, you should get a network with 3364 edges, 96 Causal Genes, 100 Effect Genes.
+In this example, you should get a network with 3364 edges.

 # Questions?